-As advertised, the weekend was chock full of great food and drink, loads of laughter, beautiful weather, and incredible music from the likes of Sting, Bonnie Raitt, Leslie Odom Jr., ‘AND MANY MORE’.
+As advertised by my friend, the weekend was chock full of great food and drink, loads of laughter, beautiful weather, and incredible music from the likes of Sting, Bonnie Raitt, Leslie Odom Jr., ‘AND MANY MORE’.
 What was not ‘promised’ by my cruise director, Julie McCoy, and what proved to be my true joyful delights were buried inside my ‘and many more’.

 Never Too Old To Make New Friends

 I was the ‘Fifth Wheel’, metaphorically speaking.
 These four women go back in time – and, I mean back.
 Three of them have known each other since high-school; two for over 25 years.
 I came in as the newbie; having known Laura (the hub) a mere 10 years.
 Yup, a mere 10.
 But, at 53 with 40 year-old friendships of my own – 10 is ‘newish’.